Datal0re/ddd/README.md

 # View all dumpsters
 ddd hoard

-# Explore conversations in a dumpster
+# Explore chats in a dumpster
 ddd rummage my-chats --limit 10

 # Burn (delete) a dumpster